 On sale at the merch tables of last year’s ATP, these sold out in a day or so, and I can see why.
 Nine volumes of completely inexplicable found footage – adverts, Japanese children’s television, banned films, music videos, animation – all of it thrown together with little regard for reason or logic.
 I can’t recommend getting hold of these enough.

-- The best things on the web, YOUR best comments and the finest folk to follow on social media
+- The best things on the internet, readers' comments and who to follow on social media

 - Our A-Z Guide to the UK's 2016 Graduate Shows

 - LGBT in advertising: “What we need now is bravery"

 - Images packed with life, leather and charm in Bex Day's new series for Pylot

 - The new Sagmeister & Walsh website has a live feed from a snake enclosure and a new naked photo (NSFW)

 - The Co-op returns to its old “clover leaf” logo from the 1960s

 - Sexual, surreal and disturbing: the weird work of super-skilled Claudia Maté